miigdm/doc/design.md

 **Workflow for Designers:**

 * Open [icomoon.io](https://icomoon.io/), add needed icon libraries and select icons which we need for this project.
 Also always should remember about required icons for Pixelant Core.
 * Save and download selected icons (fonts and png).
-Use recomended settings.
+Use recommended settings.
 Only change font name to icons.
 * For design in Photoshop use ```png``` icons.
 * Prepare files for FE developers (archive from Icomoon ```icons.zip```)
   * **Important**: Select as few as possible icons from Icomoon.
 Only icons which we will use on our project.